RIGHT HANDED PITCHER

 Barrios got a lot of attention in camp in 2014, as he was consistently hitting 98-99 mph.
 The Pirates sent him to West Virginia to start the season and he pitched in relief there through early July.
 He wasn’t very effective, getting hit hard and having trouble with left-handed batters.
 The Pirates promoted him to Bradenton anyway, probably to get a better handle on whether they want to add him to the 40-man roster, as he’s been eligible for the Rule 5 draft for several years.
 He was much more effective with the Marauders, although his K rate dropped to a very low level.
 It seems likely that his “true” performance was somewhere in between the West Virginia and Bradenton numbers.

 Despite Barrios’ nifty ERA at Bradenton, it was only 20 innings and he’s still just a thrower whose development will be very hard to project.
 On the other hand, he managed to pitch successfully in high A despite having very little experience on the mound.
-The Pirates could try to move him up to Altoona.
+The Pirates will move him up to Altoona.

 |2015: Minor League Contract|